forwinder15/wlamm/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 ##***Important note for modern diesel engines***

 **Modern diesels are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods in order to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
-If this over-fuelling operation is not operating properly it can cause white smoke and damage to the engine.**
+If this over-fueling operation is not operating properly it can cause white smoke and damage to the engine.**

 ****

 ##Summing up

 White smoke can be difficult to diagnose but, if you follow the signs and look at the simple things first you can get to your answer fairly quickly.
-As with any repair be carful to think about whats going on before you act.
+As with any repair be careful to think about what's going on before you act.
 The damages that can occur from the problems denoted by white smoke can be catastrophic but, if you can catch it early you can likely avoid even more costly repairs.

 ***See something I missed?
 Help me make it better, comment below.
 Thanks!***